McManning/SharpRNA/README.md

     --output merged.yml
 ```

-When loading from a versioned DNA file you need to specify a version number that you want to load RNA for:
+When loading from a versioned DNA file you need to specify a version number that you want to instantiate RNA for:

 ```cs
 RNA RNAv920 = RNA.FromDNA(yaml, "9.20.0");